mikenguyen13/data_analysis/_book/22-endogeneity.md

 Moreover, the functional form of the instrument also plays a role when choosing a good instrument.
 Hence, we always need to check for the robustness of our instrument.

 IV methods even with valid instruments can still have poor sampling properties (finite sample bias, large sampling errors)  [@rossi2014even]

+When you have a weak instrument, it's important to report it appropriately [@lee2021valid].
+This problem will be exacerbated if you have multiple instruments.

 ##### Lagged dependent variable